nevillepark/trc/workflow.md

 `git fetch origin`
 `git reset --hard origin/master`

+See [this guide](https://kbroman.org/github_tutorial/pages/routine.html) for a more detailed explanation.

 ## To do

 - [ ] Is there a way to extract pictures & graphs?
 - [ ] lern 2 tr nub
-- [ ] Replace older .txt versions with ones with reasonable tab stops
+- [x] Replace older .txt versions with ones with reasonable tab stops